pcobrien/heat3d/README.md

 ```

 ### Mesh
-Mesh files will be stored here (.ply).
+Mesh files produced by the model will be stored here (.ply), so that the mesh doesn't have to be re-triangulated each time the model is run.
 User-provided mesh files can also be stored here and accessed directly from heat3d.py.

 ### Plots